 Hello world! 안녕하세요!
 Thanks for visiting ATK Magazine!
 My name is Cindy and I’m the founder, editor and primary writer here.

-Willful ignorance, cockroaches (I saw enough to last a lifetime in Korea), racism, condescension (dude, I’m not stupid, I’m a girl), the colour yellow, losing touch with friends, being bored, and not having a full social calendar.
+Willful ignorance, cockroaches (I saw enough to last a lifetime in Korea), racism, condescension (dude, I’m not stupid, I’m a girl), the colour yellow, losing touch with friends, and being bored.

 Words I use too much: